 Can I Drive a Motorcycle with a Car License in CA?

-No. Anyone operating a motorcycle in the state must obtain a Class M1 or M2 motorcycle driver’s license.
-You could be subject to various fines and penalties if caught on a bike without an appropriate license or permit.
+No. Anyone operating a motorcycle in the state must obtain a Class M1 or M2 driver’s license.
+You could be fined and penalized if caught on a bike without an appropriate license or permit.

 How Old Do You Have to Be to Get a Motorcycle License in California?

 Anyone under the age of 21 must obtain a motorcycle instruction permit.
-It must be held for a minimum of six months before the state will issue an M1 or M2 driver’s license.
+It must be held for at least six months before the state will issue an M1 or M2 driver’s license.

 How to Get a Motorcycle License in California Under 21?